J-Schaefer/ubuntu-setup/README.md

 #### Enable Super key for drag and drop

 In Gnome Tweaks in `Windows` enable `Windows Action Key`

+#### Changing colour scheme of Terminator

+To make terminator the same colour as the Gnome Terminal, change the font colour to white and the background colour to `#2D0922`.

 ## Set up Thunderbird